I know why the media is so absorbed with this and why they're polling everybody on this.

 Thank you.

-What I'd like to say today is I have there's another media that the they're they're trying to snow they're they're trying to uh inundate us with oh the with the Obamas.
+What I'd like to say today is there's another media that they're trying to inundate us with the Obamas.

 And one of them is the Ladies' Home Journal, September issue.